Outlook 2021: Global bonds

 We will be closely watching the actions of policymakers in China in 2021.
 We have seen a strong rebound in Chinese activity throughout 2020, thanks to a combination of better control of the virus, policy stimulus and rebounding global demand, with some indicators now above pre-pandemic levels, such as industrial production.

-With this rebound in growth, however, Chinese policymakers are beginning to refocus on deeper-rooted challenges such as debt levels and the property sector, and are starting to tighten monetary policy (see chart).
+With this rebound in growth, however, Chinese policymakers are beginning to refocus on deeper-rooted problems such as debt levels and the property sector, and are starting to tighten monetary policy (see chart).
 While at this stage the degree of tightening appears moderate, we think it is highly likely to continue, potentially weighing on growth further down the line.

 We remain of the view that a buoyant Chinese economy is a crucial and leading driver of the global cycle, and will watch keenly for any indication that tightening is leading to slowing growth, especially in the manufacturing sector.